lchideki/cypress-boilerplate/README.md

 This framework includes a dedicated `docs` directory that provides comprehensive guidance for AI-assisted testing:

+### IDE/Editor AI Integration

+The project includes AI agent configuration files for different editors:

+- **VS Code**: The `.github` folder contains instructions for GitHub Copilot to work in agent mode
+- **Other Editors**:
+  - Cursor: Create a `.cursor` folder with appropriate agent instructions
+  - Other IDEs: Configure according to your editor's AI agent specifications

+For maximum benefit, configure your editor's AI assistant according to its documentation.

+### Documentation Structure

 - **Architecture Decision Records (ADRs)**
   - Contains all architectural decisions and their rationale
   - Helps understand the core project decisions